 That is not particularly attractive.
 There is nowhere to really go to.
 It is just a desolate landscape stretching out forever.
 There is no nice walkable path to follow.
 No pancake house at the end.
 Nor is there an old windmill.
-As a country where people have lived for thousands of years and with a rich history, there is something historical left behind all over the landscape.
-When you bike around in the outskirts of the city you will always find random things of interest such as this windmill.
+The Netherlands is a country where people have lived for thousands of years and with a rich history, so there is something historical left behind all over the landscape.
+When you bike around in the outskirts of the city, you will always find random things of interest such as this windmill.

 It is very different from the Dutch countryside experience, where you need no planning.
 Just walk on a whim.
 When you get hungry there is a pancake house or something similar around the bend.